 During the 1970s, an organization that began among inshore fishermen on the West Coast of the island, led by a St. John's lawyer and a Corner Brook priest, brought the three groups of fishery workers together into one organization, the Newfoundland Fishermen, Food and Allied Workers Union (later called the Fish, Food and Allied Workers Union), as an affiliate of a large American-based “international” union.
 In a series of tough and bitter strikes, the union won collective bargaining rights and better prices for fishermen, and major wage increases for plant workers.
 In the 1980s, the union terminated its international affiliation and became an affiliate of the Canadian Auto Workers.

 Photo ©1980.
 Reproduced by permission of Reg Anstey, Secretary-Treasurer of the FFAW/CAW.

-Since the late 19th century Newfoundlanders have gone abroad to work, and among them have been many who have made a contribution to labour organization in their new homes.
-The International Association of Bridge, Structural and Ornamental Ironworkers, for example, has numbered many Newfoundlanders among its officers.
-Among the best-known expatriate Newfoundlanders in Canada are the late Senator Eugene Forsey, who worked for the Canadian Labour Congress in the 1930s and 40s, and Ed Finn, who also worked for the Canadian Labour Congress, wrote a column for the Toronto Star, and has worked for the Brotherhood of Railway, Transport and General Workers, the Canadian Union of Public Employees, and the Canadian Centre for Policy Alternatives.
+Since the late 19th century Newfoundlanders and Labradorians have gone abroad to work, and among them have been many who have made a contribution to labour organization in their new homes.
+The International Association of Bridge, Structural and Ornamental Ironworkers, for example, has numbered many Newfoundlanders and Labradorians among its officers.
+Among the best-known expatriate Newfoundlanders and Labradorians in Canada are the late Senator Eugene Forsey, who worked for the Canadian Labour Congress in the 1930s and 40s, and Ed Finn, who also worked for the Canadian Labour Congress, wrote a column for the Toronto Star, and has worked for the Brotherhood of Railway, Transport and General Workers, the Canadian Union of Public Employees, and the Canadian Centre for Policy Alternatives.